u8sand/Baka-MPlayer/etc/doc/baka-mplayer.md

 ## Portability

 Baka MPlayer is made to be cross-platform and portable.
-Although the Linux version only works on the distribution it was compiled for, the Windows version is compiled with mingw and should run in any version of Windows and on Linux with Wine installed.
+Although currently no Windows binaries exist, Windows compilation is in the scope of the project for the near future.

+## Baka-MPlayer Documentation

+### Special functions
+Some functionality is not entirely explained to the user; this is explained here.

-## Hotkeys
+	Hotkeys

-Most hotkeys are labeled on the file menu.
-Other hotkeys are described here.

 		Left                    Seek backwards 5 seconds
 		Right                   Seek forwards 5 seconds
 		Esc                     Exit fullscreen mode or Boss Key (pause and minimize) MediaPlay               Triggers Play/Pause
 		MediaStop               Triggers Stop
 		MediaNext               Triggers Play Next File
 		MediaPrevious           Triggers Play Previous File
+	Clicking and Dragging
+		the main window         Move the main window
+	Right Clicking the video
+		In Fullscreen           Context menu with options that were available in the menubar Outside of Fullscreen   Play/Pause the video
+	Open Button
+		Left Click - Open a local file (File Dialog)
+		Middle Click - Jump to a specific time in a file Right Click - Open a location (URL Dialog)

+*Though customization of key bindings is not yet possible, it is in the scope of the project for the near future.

-## Settings
+### Settings

 On Windows, the config files are saved with the executable in an ini file `bakamplayer.ini`.
 On Linux, they are saved in the Qt location `~/.config/bakamplayer.ini`.